 Reviewing and approving the payment #

-If your application allows setting spending limits, and the current transaction exceeds it, make sure they go through some security check (biometric, enter PIN, 2FA password, etc).
+If your application allows setting spending limits, and the current transaction exceeds it, make sure they go through some security check (biometric, enter a PIN, 2FA password, etc).
 This technique can also be employed if the transaction is attempting to use the max wallet balance.

 - Allow the sender to review payment details like address, amount, and fees and adjust if necessary before submitting the transaction